piyawat-wir/StardyPlanner-Design/readme.md

 # Stardy Planner

-A web application design for Software Engineering project.
-The purpose is to help manage schedule of a student by providing an friendly user interfaces and helpful tools.
+A web application design for an Software Engineering project.
+The goal is to make it easier for students to manage their schedules by offering user-friendly interfaces and practical tools, such to-do lists and grade calculators.

 ## Class Diagram